mdeguzis/documents/packaging/ppa.md

 For Ubuntu PPAs, ensure your user profile page https://launchpad.net/~<user>/+editpgpkeys lists the appropriate keys you have on your host machine that you are signing with

-# Signing .changes files
+# Signing .changes file

 `dpkg-buildpackage` will sign after the package created, unless otherwise told not to.
-For instance, if using pbuilder, you can use
-`debsign` after the package is build, since the build occurs in an chroot, not your host machine.
+For instance, if using pbuilder, you can use `debsign` after the package is build, since the build occurs in an chroot, not your host machine.
 See the man page for `debsign`.
 Setting DEBSIGN_KEYID can override the default.
+Signing the .changes file will sign the .dsc file as well.
+Both a signed .dsc and a signed .changes file are required for uploading.

 The two configuration files /etc/devscripts.conf and ~/.devscripts are sourced  in  that  order  to set configuration variables